 March 2026: a busy month for landlords.
-A new Brussels government, a retroactive tax blow, a rental market under strain — and case law opening unexpected doors on the winter moratorium.
-Six readings to stay ahead.
+A new Brussels government, a rental market under strain, and case law opening unexpected doors on the winter moratorium.
+Four readings to stay ahead.

 1. New Brussels government: what the DPR changes for landlords